Asia Today: Australian state leader says sick not isolating

 “We can’t necessarily expect numbers to go down.
 I think that will be an even greater challenge in days ahead.
 That means that we’re going to look at 500-600 cases per day.
 I absolutely don’t want us to go there,” Sutton added.

-Victoria Premier Daniel Andrews said people had to self-isolate when they became sick.
+Victoria Premier Daniel Andrews said people had to self-isolate when they become sick.

 He said nine out of 10 people did not self-isolate between having symptoms and being tested.
 More than half did not self-isolate between when they were tested and when they got the results.